Chano Pozo: Career in New York

 In 1947, he immigrated to the U.S. in search of a better life.
-He was encouraged to do so by Mario Bauza and his childhood friend Miguelito Valdes.
+He was encouraged to do so by Mario Bauza and his childhood friend Miguelito Valdés.
 It was Mario Bauza who introduced Chano to Dizzy Gillespie who was looking to include a conga player into his musical group.

 Chano Pozo is one of a handful of Cuban percussionists who came to the United States in the 1940s and '50s.
-Other notable congueros who came to the U.S. during that time include Candido, Mongo Santamaría, Armando Peraza, Francisco Aguabella, Julito Collazo, Carlos Vidal Bolado, Desi Arnaz and Modesto Durán.
-Pozo moved to New York City in early 1947 with the encouragement of Miguelito Valdés, and participated in a recording session with Valdés, the legendary band leader Arsenio Rodríguez, Carlos Vidal Bolado and José Mangual, Sr..
+Other notable congueros who came to the U.S. during that time include Cándido, Mongo Santamaría, Armando Peraza, Francisco Aguabella, Julito Collazo, Carlos Vidal Bolado, Desi Arnaz and Modesto Durán.
+Pozo moved to New York City in early 1947 with the encouragement of Miguelito Valdés, and participated in a recording session with Valdés, the legendary band leader Arsenio Rodríguez, Carlos Vidal Bolado and José Mangual, Sr.

-In 1947 Pozo recorded what are considered the first commercial recordings of rumbas, cumbias, guaguancós and abakuá in the album Afrocubano Rhythm 1, 2, 3 and 4.
+In 1947, Pozo recorded what are considered the first commercial recordings of rumbas, columbia, guaguancós and abakuá in the album Afrocubano Rhythm 1, 2, 3 and 4.
 Produced by Gabriel Oller for the Spanish Music Center (SMC) label the recordings featured Pozo, along with Carlos Vidal Bolado, Arsenio Rodríguez as well as Miguelito Valdés, Kiki Rodríguez (brother of Arsenio), and Puerto Rican bongero José Mangual Sr.

-In September 1947, after Mario Bauzá introduced the two, he featured in Dizzy Gillespie's Big Band at Carnegie Hall and subsequently on a European tour.
-Their notable material includes "Cubana Be, Cubana Bop" (written by George Russell), and "Tin Tin Deo" and "Manteca", both co-written by Pozo.
+In September 29, 1947, after Mario Bauzá introduced the two, Pozo featured in Dizzy Gillespie's Big Band at Carnegie Hall – considered "a milestone event in the development of Latin jazz" – and subsequently on a European tour.
+Their notable material includes "Cubana-Be/Cubana-Bop" (written by George Russell), and "Tin Tin Deo" and "Manteca", both co-written by Pozo.

 Death

-Chano Pozo was shot and killed on December 2, 1948, in the El Rio Bar at 111th St and Lenox Avenue in Harlem.
+Chano Pozo was shot and killed on December 2, 1948, in the El Rio Bar at 111th Street and Lenox Avenue in Harlem.
 The El Rio Bar no longer exists — even the small triangular block where it was located has been removed.
-Pozo's killer was a local bookie named Eusebio "Cabito" Munoz.
+Pozo's killer was a local bookie, marijuana dealer, and fellow Cuban named Eusebio "Cabito" (Little Corporal) Muñoz.
 Pozo is buried in the Colón Cemetery, Havana.